paaaer/plane-radar-esp-home/README.md

 An [ESPHome](https://esphome.io) port of a desktop ADS-B plane radar: an ESP32-C3 and a 1.28″ round GC9A01 display (240×240) showing live aircraft around your location on a sonar-style radar screen — with native Home Assistant and MQTT integration on top.

-Inspired by, and a functional re-implementation of, [MatixYo/ESP32-Plane-Radar](https://github.com/MatixYo/ESP32-Plane-Radar), which is a standalone Arduino/PlatformIO firmware.
-This project reproduces its core behaviour as a single ESPHome YAML file so it can live alongside your other ESPHome devices, be configured from Home Assistant, and publish aircraft data over MQTT.
+Inspired by [MatixYo/ESP32-Plane-Radar](https://github.com/MatixYo/ESP32-Plane-Radar), which is a standalone Arduino/PlatformIO firmware.
+This project is a functional re-implementation as a single ESPHome YAML file so it can live alongside your other ESPHome devices, be configured from Home Assistant, and publish aircraft data over MQTT.

 ## What it does

 Every 5 seconds the device queries the free [adsb.fi](https://adsb.fi) open data API for aircraft within the configured range of your home coordinates.
-Each aircraft is converted from latitude/longitude into a distance and compass bearing relative to your location, then plotted on the round display as a colored dot with its callsign and flight level:
+Each aircraft is converted from latitude/longitude into a distance and compass bearing relative to your location, then plotted on the round display:

-- Dark blue background with subdued green range rings and crosshairs
+- Black background with dark green range rings and crosshairs
 - N / S / E / W compass labels on the bezel
 - Range label on the east spoke
-- Dot color indicates distance: green (near) → amber (mid) → red (far)
+- Aircraft shown as red filled triangles pointing along their heading
+- White trajectory lines extending from each triangle, scaled by speed
+- Three-line tag per aircraft: callsign (white), type code (light blue), altitude (yellow)

 At the same time, the aircraft list is published to Home Assistant and MQTT (see below).